State-Based Architecture

 3. Optimizes Transitions: Prevents both premature and late transitions to adjacent problem spaces even without perfect exit conditions

 The abstract topology effectively provides a "map" of the entire problem space, allowing the agent to make informed decisions about where to go next based on both immediate context and the overall structure of the problem.
-This is similar to how a human expert would consider both the current details of a situation and their broader understanding of the entire domain when making decisions.
+This is similar to how a human expert would consider the current details of a situation and their broader understanding of the entire domain when making decisions.

 Here's a simplified example of an abstract topology for a medical check-in flow: